jiewwwang/Single-cell-retinal-regeneration/README.md

 The folder 'Count_matrix' contains the matrix of raw counts in mtx format.

 The folder 'Seurat_objects' contains corresponding Seurat objects (the variable 'pbmc').
 Please install R package Seurat version 2.3.0 for loading these objects (the instruction is here https://satijalab.org/seurat/install.html).
+If the Seurat object can not be loaded, please try to use 'the matrix of raw counts', 'features of genes' and 'features of cells' to generate a new Seurat object.

 ## 5. Integrated Regulatory Network Analysis (IReNA)
 The first version of R package IReNA is accessible in https://github.com/jiang-junyao/IReNA.